By utilizing this innovative technology, GlucosaGreen® offers a premium quality product with minimal impact on the

-This process generates 450 – 460 metric tons of waste water with a PH of 5.5, COD of 8500mg/L. It is energy intensive, inefficient and is causing much harm to our planet.
+This process generates 450 – 460 metric tons of wastewater with a PH of 5.5, COD of 8500mg/L. It is energy intensive, inefficient and is causing significant harm to our planet.

-The other method used to produce glucosamine is derived from using the biomass from aspergillus niger.
+Another method used to produce glucosamine is to derive it from the biomass of aspergillus niger.
 This is a fungus that has an outer shell rich in chitin similar to what is found in crustacean shells.
-This has traditionally been used for people who are allergic to shellfish or who follow a vegan diet.
+This has traditionally been used for people who are allergic to shellfish or who follow a vegan or kosher diet.
 However, it also has significant deficiencies and comes at a high cost to the environment.